The $p$-adic limits of class numbers in $\mathbb{Z}_p$-towers: Global fields

 Gold--Kisilevsky \cite{GoldKisilevsky1988} pointed out that in a geometric $\Zp$-extension the $p$-parts can grow arbitrarily fast.
-Even in such a case, our theorem persists. \end{rem}
+Even in such a case, \Cref{thm.field} persists. \end{rem}

 \begin{rem} Let $l\neq p$ be a prime number.
 Washington \cite{Washington1978Invent} proved that in a cyclotomic $\Zp$-extension of a number field abelian over $k$, for each prime number $l\neq p$, the $l$-part of the class numbers are bounded, and hence the sequence is constant for $n\gg 0$.
-The assertion on the $l$-part in our Theorem \ref{thm.field} is a weak generalization of Washington's one.
-We leave the study of analogue of Washington's theorem for a future work. \end{rem}
+The assertion on the $l$-part in our \Cref{thm.field} is a weak generalization of Washington's one. \end{rem}

 \begin{rem} Weber's class number problem for function fields over finite fields is solved; Shen--Shi \cite{ShenShi2015JNT} completed the list of the only existing 8 exceptional cases. \end{rem}